Sum of money stolen in attempted ATM robbery in Co Louth

 In a statement, Bank of Ireland said, it is engaging with the gardaí in relation to the incident.

 “The safety of our customers and colleagues is of paramount importance.
-No one was hurt in the incident, and a full examination of the branch will take place today to assess when it can reopen for business.”–Additional reporting PA
+No one was hurt in the incident, and a full examination of the branch will take place today to assess when it can reopen for business.”

+Gardaí are appealing to any person who was in Dunleer Saturday morning between 3.00am and 4.00am and who saw anything unusual, and to any road users with camera footage, to contact them.
+They are also appealing to any person who saw any suspicious vehicles in the Dundalk area at this time to contact Drogheda Garda station 041 987 4200, the Garda Confidential line 1800 666 111 or any Garda station.–Additional reporting PA